baishalidutta/COVID19-Impact-on-Beauty-Industry/README.md

 ## Motivation

-This project comprises the stock analysis of different beauty consumer companies and the impact caused on the stock data due to COVID-19 pandemic.
+This project comprises the stock analysis of different beauty consumer companies and the impact on the stock data due to COVID-19 pandemic.
 Primarily, the stocks of the following companies have been considered for the analysis -

 * M.A.C
 * Estée Lauder Companies